A Cross-Instance Distributed Lock: Solving Nonce Collisions in a Telegram Trading Bot

 //...

-Now only the instance that requires the lock knows the value that can release it.
-Let’s adjust the index.ts to use the new acquire and release methods.
+Now only the instance that acquired the lock knows the value that can release it.
+Let’s adjust index.ts to use the new acquire and release methods.

 import fs from 'fs';